bazel-xcode/xchammer/README.md

 _Ideally, pull in a release optimized binary build to keep XCHammer's dependencies, Swift version, Xcode version, compiler flags, Bazel version, and build time outside of the main iOS/macOS application's WORKSPACE.
-To easily achieve this, github CI creates a binary release artifact on receiving a new tag._
+To easily achieve this, GitHub CI creates a binary release artifact on receiving a new tag._

 ```py